google/docsy-example/content/en/docs/Locations/Alcor/The Tower of Mysma.md

 ## Defences

-            <div>The base of the tower is surrounded by undead inside a giant bone filled pit, there are no other life forms to be found here</div>
+            The base of the tower is surrounded by undead inside a giant bone filled pit, there are no other life forms to be found here